ciphermenial/ciphermenial.github.io/_posts/2025-03-27-smtp-outbound-server.md

 apt install postfix
 ```

-As part of the installation you be presented with some questions about how you would like to use postfix.
+As part of the installation you will be presented with some questions about how you would like to use postfix.
 The first one is the following:

 ![](/assets/img/2025-03-27-smtp-outbound-server/mail-configuration.png)